 Increasingly, photography is becoming an integral part of all things digital.
 Posts with photos on social media continue to perform better on channels like Facebook and Twitter than any other type of post.
-Emerging channels like Instagram, Snapchat, and Vine are exclusively catering to photo and video fans.
+Channels like Instagram and Snapchat are exclusively catering to photo and video fans.
 Websites are starting to act more like portfolios.
 Messages alone no longer cut it when it comes to storytelling – to get eyes and attention, you must think about how you’re telling visually the story, in addition to the overall narrative.
 That can be hard for people who may not consider themselves “creative” people.

 So, how can you improve the quality of your digital storytelling with photography in a way that’s authentic and professional, even if you’re not a professional photographer?
 Well, it’ll take practice and a little education, but, fortunately, there are a lot of tools and tips out there to help you do just that.